 Engineered hardwood flooring can be installed in a variety of ways.
 In addition to nailing and stapling, it can be glued down.
 For engineered flooring that is 3 inches or wider, the floating installation method can also be used.
 Whereas gluing involves troweling glue on the floor and setting the engineered planks into the glue, the floating installation method requires foam underlay designed specifically for floating floors, as well as a special adhesive to glue the tongue and groove of the boards together.

 Prefinished flooring is stained and sealed by the manufacturer.
-The aluminum oxide coating on a factory-finished floor provides also provides strong, and durable surface.
+If the finish is an aluminum oxide coating on a factory-finished floor this will provide a very strong, and durable surface.

 Standardized in 1927 by the American Society for Testing and Materials (ASTM), the Janka Rating System indicates a wood’s relative hardness.